VICIWUOHA/dataops-ci-cd/README.md

         ruff format -v tests python_base

+- Push to your branch again to validate that your CI/CD setup works.

 ### What Next Can be Done?

+- From the [dev branch](https://github.com/VICIWUOHA/dataops-ci-cd/blob/dev/.github/workflows/ci_main_v2.yaml) Copy the `ci_main_v2.yaml` job into your repo and test to see that it runs.
+This workflow has 2 jobs as opposed to `ci_main.yaml` which had a single Job.

 - Automate pull requests for your team when code is pushed to a specific branch.